A characterization of metric subspaces of full Assouad dimension: Tiling spaces induced from iterated function systems

 \begin{proof}[Proof of Theorem \ref{thm:frac}] Since $(A_{\mathcal{S}}, P_{\mathcal{S}})$ is self-similar, by Lemma \ref{lem:selfs} the covering pair $(A_{\mathcal{S}}, P_{\mathcal{S}})$ satisfies the conditions (T1) and (U).
 It suffices to show that $(A_{\mathcal{S}}, P_{\mathcal{S}})$ satisfies the condition (T2).
 By $A_{\mathcal{S}}\cap V\neq \emptyset$, we can take $q\in A_{\mathcal{S}}\cap V$.
 Then there exists $E\in (0, \infty)$ such that $U(q, E)\subset V$.
 Since $\mathcal{S}$ consists of $s$-similar transformations, for each $w\in W$ we have $B(q_w, Es^{|w|})\subset S_w(V)$.
 By Lemma \ref{lem:hodai}, for each $w\in W$ we have $S_w(A_{\mathcal{S}})\subset \cl(S_w(V))$, thus the ball $B(q_w, Es^{|w|})$ in $X$ meets only $S_w(A_{\mathcal{S}})$.
 Hence the ball $B(q_w, Es^{|w|})$ in $A_{\mathcal{S}}$ is a subset of $S_{w}(A_{\mathcal{S}})$.
 Therefore we conclude that $(A_{\mathcal{S}}, P_{\mathcal{S}})$ satisfies the condition (T2).
 This completes the proof of Theorem \ref{thm:frac}. \end{proof}

-\begin{rmk} An iterated function system $\mathcal{S}$ on $\rr^N$ is said to satisfy the \emph{open set condition} if $\mathcal{S}$ satisfies the conditions (O1) and (O2) in the tame open set condition, and if $V$ appeared in the tame open set condition is bounded (see \cite[Chapter 9]{Fal}).
-The author does not know whether the open set condition implies the tame open set condition. \end{rmk}
+\begin{rmk} An iterated function system $\mathcal{S}$ on a metric space is said to satisfy the \emph{open set condition} if $\mathcal{S}$ satisfies the conditions (O1) and (O2) in the strong open set condition.
+Schief \cite{Sch1} proved that the open set condition implies the strong open set condition in the Euclidean setting.
+Schief \cite{Sch2} also proved that the implication mentioned above does not hold in a general setting (see \cite[Example 3.1]{Sch2}). \end{rmk}